fluenttql/fluenttql.github.io/tool.md

+# Implementation

+## fluentTQL Meta-model

+To be added later for the artifact submission.

+## fluentTQL Meta-model

+To be added later for the artifact submission.

+## Taint analysis

+To be added later for the artifact submission.

-## The Eclipse plugin will be added later for the submission of the artifact.
+## Eclipse plugin

+To be added later for the artifact submission.